A Local's favourite Volcanic Craters in Iceland

 This is the crater - the lava track is much more interesting in my opinion

-You can walk around the crater and down to it, but I find the most interesting part of the hike to be the track of the lava flow and the view from it.
+You can walk around the crater and down to it, but I find the most interesting part of the hike is the lava flow track and the view from it.

 The crater er 140 metres in diameter and 58 metres where it is deepest.